ROI in Digital Marketing: Meaning, Formula & How to Calculate It

 Here’s the meaning of every element used in the formula:

-Now that you are familiar with ROI, its meaning in digital marketing, its importance, and the method used to calculate it, let’s understand the different metrics used to measure ROI.
-We mainly consider two primary factors while measuring ROI- the cost and the result.
+Now that you are familiar with meaning of digital marketing ROI, its importance, and the method used to calculate it, let’s understand the different metrics used to measure ROI.
+We mainly consider two primary factors while measuring ROI - the cost and the result.

 While calculating digital marketing ROI, we track metrics directly related to revenue, profit, and other aspects associated with the business goals, such as conversion rates, leads, cost per lead, average order value, etc.